computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 be found in ```SelectingInvitees.si4(.)```, ```SelectingInvitees.si5(.)``` and ```SelectingInvitees.si6(.)```.

 {% question %}
 Using the code below, can you find input where two or more of the models give the same output?
+If you find such input(s), what is it about them that leads to equivalence?
 {% hidden Hint? %}
 Try defining input by hand instead of using the random generation first.
 For a reminder, see [Supporting code](/lovelace/part_iii/sim_subset_choice#supporting-code) in this chapter.
-Then try finding variations of that input for which two or more models are equivalent.
+If you find input for which the formalizations are equivalent, then try finding variations of that input that also lead to equivalence.
 {% endhidden %}
 {% endquestion %}